justin13601/ACES/docs/source/configuration.md

 In the machine form used by ACES, the configuration file consists of three parts:

-- `predicates`, stored as a dictionary from string predicate names (which must be unique) to either `PlainPredicateConfig` objects, which store raw predicates with no dependencies on other predicates, or `DerivedPredicateConfig` objects, which store predicates that build on other predicates.
+- `predicates`, stored as a dictionary from string predicate names (which must be unique) to either {py:class}`aces.config.PlainPredicateConfig` objects, which store raw predicates with no dependencies on other predicates, or
+  {py:class}`aces.config.DerivedPredicateConfig` objects, which store predicates that build on other predicates.
 - `trigger`, stored as a string to `EventConfig`
-- `windows`, stored as a dictionary from string window names (which must be unique) to `WindowConfig` objects.
+- `windows`, stored as a dictionary from string window names (which must be unique) to {py:class}`aces.config.WindowConfig` objects.

 Below, we will detail each of these configuration objects.